 Samples for Sanger sequencing that are quantified and in the lab by 11:00 am should be processed with results emailed to the client by approximately noon the following day.
 All other services are performed on a first come, first served basis.
 The lab is open Monday thru Friday, 8:30AM – 4:30PM and is located in Room 347A of the Ken and Blaire Mossman Building.

 We provide the commonly used plasmid primers listed below.

 We are here to help you!
 If you have any questions on how to prepare your samples for Sanger sequencing, please contact Joe May at firstname.lastname@example.org or 974-6231.

 Sanger sequencing using Eurofins Genomics (mail-in option at reduced cost)

 As an alternative to in-house Sanger sequencing, we also offer drop boxes across campus for those researchers wishing to mail in their samples for sequencing.
 Samples are mailed overnight to Eurofins Genomics with results returned by, or before, noon the next day.
-The quality of your results is dependent upon the quality of DNA that you submit to Eurofins, so it is critical that you follow their directions in sample preparation and sample labeling.
+The quality of your results is dependent upon the quality of DNA that you submit to Eurofins, so it is critical that you follow their directions in sample preparation and sample labeling (click HERE to request free bar codes).
 Please click below for instructions on how to prepare and mail samples to Eurofins Genomics:

 The current price for Eurofins Sanger sequencing is $4.00/tube or $3.00/well for 96-well plates.
 Eurofins offers >70 universal sequencing primers for free with your sequencing order.
 Shipping is also free.
 Results (.seq and .ab1 files) will be returned the next day before noon, including on Saturday.